Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 The closest town is International Falls, Minnesota, with a population of just under 6,500 people.
 There is a small international airport in town with direct service to the Twin Cities

 Renting a boat or bringing your own boat to explore the lakes of Voyageurs National Park is an option, too.
-Motorized boating options are the easiest, but it is possible to canoe or kayak here from some other spots on Lake Kabetogama.
+Motorized boating options are the easiest, but it is possible to canoe or kayak to the gardens from other spots on Lake Kabetogama.
+It’s a huge lake, though!

 Just be sure to familiarize yourself with maps and navigation, first.
-It is easy to get disoriented and confused with so many small islands and coves if you’re not familiar with the area.
+It is easy to get disoriented with so many small islands and coves, especially if you’re not familiar with the area.

 We’d recommend the National Geographic Trails and Paddling maps.
-They provide information on distance, topography, camping, points of interest, and more!
+These maps provide information on distance, topography, camping, points of interest, and more!
 Best of all, they’re water-resistant!

 History of Jack Ellsworth and the Ellsworth Rock Gardens